univention/univention-corporate-server/doc/architecture/services/portal.rst

    single: ucs portal; backend
    single: ucs portal; architecture model backend

-The portal backend generates the data about what portal the front end renders for the user.
+The portal backend generates the data about what portal the frontend renders for the user.

 The portal backend delegates the user authentication to the UMC server.
 It